Skip to main content

 • Cuts budget to ₹1L/month to "be safe."

 The decision-making error wasn't spending too much.
 It was spending just enough to pay for immediate response without funding the compounding layers.
+The cure is rarely "spend less."
+The cure is "spend differently — load the layers that compound."

 The test we run with founders